-The Comprehensive Transportation Funding Programs (CTFP) serves as the mechanism through which the Orange County Transportation Authority (OCTA) staff administer the RCP and RTSSP, as well as other competitive transit (Projects S, T, and V) and environmental cleanup (Project X) programs.
+The Comprehensive Transportation Funding Programs (CTFP) serves as the mechanism through which Orange County Transportation Authority (OCTA) staff administers the RCP and RTSSP, as well as other competitive transit (projects S, T, and V) and environmental cleanup (Project X) programs.

-The CTFP Guidelines (Guidelines) identify procedures and requirements that local agencies must satisfy in order to apply for M2 funding and how project applications are evaluated.
-The Guidelines also define how local agencies can seek reimbursement once funds are awarded.
-The Guidelines were first approved by the OCTA Board of Directors (Board) on March 22, 2010 and were recently updated for the Environmental Cleanup Program in February 2023.
+The CTFP guidelines identify procedures and requirements that local jurisdictions must satisfy to apply for M2 funding and how project applications are evaluated.
+The guidelines also define how local jurisdictions can seek reimbursement once funds are awarded.
+The guidelines were first approved by the OCTA Board of Directors (Board) on March 22, 2010, and were most recently updated and approved in February 2023 (authorizing the 2023 Project X Tier 1 call for projects [call]).